Grilled Rack of Lamb Chops Will Take You Back to Italy

 This was so good that when we made it since then, I stuck with the rack of lamb chops – my own little non-intimidating party platter.
 If lamb loin is your cut of preference, I'm sure this plating would be just as delicious, especially since that's what the cookbook author had in mind.

 Every time we have this dish, it takes me back to my evening of cooking in Rome and all the memories that come with it.
 Buon appetite!

 - Outdoor Grill

 - Rub about a tablespoon of olive oil on both sides of each chop.
 Season with salt and pepper.
-Allow the chops to come to room temperature, about 30 minute.
+Allow the chops to come to room temperature for about 30 minutes.

 - Meanwhile, generously coat a serving platter with the remaining olive oil and the garlic, parsley, vinegar, and salt and pepper to taste.
 Stir to combine and set the platter aside.

 - Preheat the grill to medium-hot.
-When the grill is ready, add the chops,cooking about 3 minutes per side depending on thickness.
+When the grill is ready, add the chops, cooking for about 3 minutes per side, depending on thickness.

-- Remove the chops from the grill and place directly onto the prepared platter.
-Using tongs, flip each chop back and forth to cover with the marinade.
+- Remove the chops from the grill and place them directly onto the prepared platter.
+Using tongs, flip each chop back and forth to cover it with the marinade.

 - Serve with a loaf of crusty bread to sop up the marinade and lamb drippings.